Silviumuraru90/RybkaCore/README.md

 ✅ Live wallet data displayed for the trade pair sides and commission, dynamic adjustment with each buy - sell <br>
 ✅ Folder creation (timestamp included) with files containing important data of the current run and auto-archive system once the run is finished <br>
 ✅ Make bot sell multiple bought crypto-coins at once, if signal allows it (dynamically) <br>
-✅ Upscale the trading quantity if user set it too low, so low that it hits the minimum 10💲 lower limit Binance imposed for a buy action <br>
+✅ Upscale the trading quantity if user set it too low, so low that it hits the minimum 10💲lower limit Binance imposed for a buy action <br>
 ✅ Clear profit tracked in time <br>
 ✅ Nr. of buy trades tracked in time <br>
 ✅ Colored log output based on log-level types (INFO, WARN, FATAL and DEBUG / VERBOSE / HIGH_VERBOSITY) <br>